Feud (TV series): Bette and Joan

+Capote vs. The Swans

+On review aggregator Rotten Tomatoes, Feud: Capote vs. The Swans has an approval rating of 78% based on 80 reviews, with an average rating of 7.4/10.
+The site's critical consensus reads, "While this Feud might lack the abundance of incident that made its predecessor such a nasty delight, Capote vs. the Swans' luxe milieu and dynamite ensemble will keep spectators entertained."
+On Metacritic, the season has a score of 70 out of 100, based on 37 critics, indicating "generally favorable reviews".

 Ratings

 The first episode drew 2.26 million live-plus-same-day viewers, which Deadline.com characterized as "solid" and made it the most watched program on FX that week.
 In comparison, the premiere of The People v.
 O. J. Simpson attracted 5.1 million viewers in 2016, and the FX limited series Fargo got 2.66 million in 2014.
 The premiere earned 3.8 million viewers in the Nielsen live-plus-three-days ratings, and 5.17 million viewers total when including two encore broadcasts, making it the highest rated new series debut on FX since The People v.
 O. J. Simpson.